ImageMagick/Usage-Markdown/morphology/index.md

 As you seen from the above you can generate a larger kernel, so as to apply a morphology over a larger neighbourhood.

 However in some cases a faster alternative to using a larger kernel is to simply repeat (iterate or loop) the morphology operator multiple times.
-This means that the effect of that operator will be carried further, having the same basic effect as a using a larger kernel, but without the added computational cost of using a larger kernel.
+This means that the effect of that operator will be carried further, having the same basic effect as using a larger kernel, but without the added computational cost of using a larger kernel.

 For example, to produce the same result as a '`Diamond:3`' you could repeat the operation three times using the default radius 1 kernel...